tangentsoft/libtabula/doc/userman/README.txt

     (e.g. Ubuntu) you can just say "sudo apt-get install fop".

-    You might be wondering why fo2pdf looks for FOP last, given that MySQL++ is itself free software and relies on a lot of other free software.
+    You might be wondering why fo2pdf looks for FOP last, given that libtabula is itself free software and relies on a lot of other free software.
 It's just that it's a good bet that if there's a commercial processor on the system, it was put there quite purposefully by someone who paid (or caused money to be paid) for